kissflow/lcnc-sdk-js/README.md

 JavaScript SDK for developing over the Kissflow LCNC platform

 ### 1) Form Functions

-** Note: These function can be used only in the button and other events inside the kissflow forms
+> Note: These function can be used only on button and other events inside the kissflow forms
 #### 1.1) Get from field
 ```
 lcnc.form.getField(fieldId).then((res) => {...})
 or
 let value = await lcnc.form.getField(fieldId)
 ```
 #### 1.2) Get table field
 ```
 lcnc.form.getTableField(tableId, rowIndex, fieldId).then((res) => {...})